Getting started¶

 export MYSQL_PASSWORD=choose-a-strong-password

-See the configuration reference for all available settings.
+See the configuration reference for every available setting.

 curl -X POST http://localhost:5555/api/sites \